Deerpath Garden Club

 Applicants must be willing and able to fund their projects, although, in some cases, Metra may be able to contribute some materials or workforce support to make them more lasting and safe.

 - Appropriateness of the proposed enhancement to the site

 - Permanence, durability, maintainability and use of high-quality materials

 - Absence of hazards to the public

 Metra provides final approval of all projects and reserves the right to reject applications.
 All projects will be evaluated on a case-by-case basis and will require approval by the local elected official in each community.

 To submit a proposal, please use this form.

-For more information regarding Metra’s Community Enhancement Program, please contact Community Affairs at 312.322.6753 or email@example.com.
+For more information regarding Metra’s Community Enhancement Program, please contact Community Relations at 312.322.6753 or email@example.com.

 Below are examples of completed community enhancement projects.

 Clock donated by the Hinsdale Rotary Club at the Hinsdale Station on the BNSF